andrescosta/jobico-fn/README.md

 4. **Language Agnostic:**
    - Jobicolets are language-agnostic in the sense that they can be written in any programming language that supports compilation to WebAssembly.
 This feature provides developers with the freedom to choose a language that aligns with their expertise and the requirements of their event processing tasks.

-### Workflow:

-1. **Implementation:**
-   - Developers implement a Jobicolet by writing the event processing logic in a programming language that compiles to WebAssembly.
-The code is encapsulated within a WebAssembly module.

-2. **Compilation:**
-   - The source code of the Jobicolet is then compiled to WebAssembly bytecode, creating a binary module that can be executed on any WebAssembly runtime.

-3. **Deployment:**
-   - The compiled Jobicolet is deployed within the Jobico platform, and its metadata, such as the module reference, is registered in the Job Repository.

-4. **Execution:**
-   - When an event occurs that triggers the associated job, the Job Executors retrieve the corresponding Jobicolet from the Job Repository and execute it in the designated runtime environment.

-5. **Result Handling:**
-   - The executed Jobicolet produces a result, which is then handled according to the specified result processing rules defined in the job configuration.

 ### Benefits: